Skip to main content

 Minimum average score

-For the progression of general lykeio students, the general average has to be a minimum of 10.
-This average is calculated from the average annual performance score of all subjects assessed through written and non-written exams, excluding the subject of PE.
+The progression of general upper secondary (lykeio) students, is estimated on the basis of a general average, which has to be a minimum of 10.
+This average is calculated from the annual average performance score of all subjects assessed through written and non-written exams.

-For general lykeio students (at any grade) who have failed to achieve the general average required (10), repeat exams are administered in the second half of June of the same year.
+Students (at any grade) who have failed to achieve the general average required (10), repeat exams taken, in the second half of June of the same year.
 For group A subjects, exams are written and are conducted according to the procedure of progression exams.
 For group B subjects, the exams are oral.
+Students are not assessed in the subject of Physical Education

-For general lykeio grade A and B: if students fail June’s repeat exams, they have to re-attend the same grade.
+In grades A and B, if students fail after re-sitting in September exams, they have to repeat the same grade.

-For general lykeio grade C: if they fail to attain the general average score during the special exam period of June, they can sit the special exam period of September, for the subjects they scored less than 9.5.
-In case they fail, they may repeat the grade or they have the opportunity to sit the school-leaving exams of the following or any other year, without attending the respective grade.
+Grade C students who fail to attain the general average score during the special exam period of June, can sit the special exam period of September, for subjects in which the obtained mark is less than 9.5.
+In case of failure, students may either repeat the grade or may take the school-leaving exams of the following or any other year, without attending the respective grade.
 These students are assessed in all written and non-written subject exams, except for PE.

 Sufficient attendance